microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 - When a new image of `alpine:edge` (bleeding edge of Alpine development) is released, I want to build my container and deploy it to a local testing cluster.
 - From there, I'll run integration tests and perhaps do a bit of manual testing to make sure nothing's broken.

-Here, two resources are in play.
+Here, two resources are used.
-The first is, again, a repository containing both my source and my pipeline definition.
+The first is a repository containing both my source and my pipeline definition.
 The other is a container on Docker Hub.
-In this case, the trigger isn't my source, it's the container.
+In this case, the trigger isn't source, it's the container.
 When I look at my testing Kubernetes cluster, I need to trace back both the commit version and the container image SHA to understand exactly what's been tested together.

 ### Complex, multi-stage deployment